briandrum/codes.forchagrin.com/_chapters/chapter-371-pedestrians.md

     2. _(2)_ Unless a mens rea is otherwise specified in this section, an offense established under this section is a strict liability offense and Ohio R.C.
-2901.20 does not apply.
+[2901.20][ORC Section 2901.20] does not apply.
 The designation of that offense as a strict liability offense shall not be construed to imply that any other offense, for which there is no specified degree of culpability, is not a strict liability offense.

 6. _(f)_ Notwithstanding subsection (a)(1) of this section, the municipality, may do any of the following: